dlukes/clash/README.md

 ## Architecture

+Built from scratch or on top of [JupyterLab][lab]?
+The latter is probably easier.
+Built as an extension to JupyterLab or as a fork thereof?
+That's a harder decision to make.
+An extension makes it easier to get updates to core code.
+Forking would allow us to modify the GUI to be newbie friendly (i.e. no file browser, no commands, no tabs, just an intuitive query interface).
+Though maybe that's not needed?
+And maybe it can be done as a "skin" extension?

-A robust Python API for accessing different corpus resources -- perhaps as an extension of NLTK, to leverage its already available capabilities for working with plaintext corpora?
+The basis: a robust Python API for accessing different corpus resources -- perhaps as an extension of NLTK, to leverage its already available capabilities for working with plaintext corpora?
 At any rate, a module has to be added to interact with manatee-indexed corpora.
 Each action corresponds to a function call.

 Each user will spawn a python kernel in the background, which will run their actions.
 By default, there will be predefined actions accessible via a GUI which